3.2. Cost Estimation in Single-Table Query

 Info

-If the Index-Only Scans, which is described in Section 7.2, can be applied, $ \text{’table cpu cost’} $ and $ \text{’table IO cost’} $ are not estimated.
+If an Index-Only Scans (described in Section 7.2) is applied, the $ \text{’table cpu cost’} $ and $ \text{’table IO cost’} $ are not estimated.

-$$ \begin{align} \text{'index cpu cost'} &= \text{Selectivity} \times N_{index,tuple} \times (\text{cpu_index_tuple_cost} + \text{qual_op_cost}) \\ \text{'table cpu cost'} &= \text{Selectivity} \times N_{tuple} \times \text{cpu_tuple_cost} \\ \text{'index IO cost'} &= \mathrm{ceil}(\text{Selectivity} \times N_{index,page}) \times \text{random_page_cost} \end{align} $$
+$$ \begin{align} \text{'index cpu cost'} &= \text{Selectivity} \times N_{\text{index,tuple}} \times (\text{cpu_index_tuple_cost} + \text{qual_op_cost}) \\ \text{'table cpu cost'} &= \text{Selectivity} \times N_{\text{tuple}} \times \text{cpu_tuple_cost} \\ \text{'index IO cost'} &= \mathrm{ceil}(\text{Selectivity} \times N_{\text{index,page}}) \times \text{random_page_cost} \end{align} $$

-• cpu_index_tuple_cost and random_page_cost are set in the postgresql.conf file.
-The defaults are 0.005 and 4.0, respectively.
+• cpu_index_tuple_cost and random_page_cost are parameters set in postgresql.conf (defaults are $0.005$ and $4.0$, respectively).

-• $ \text{qual_op_cost} $ is, roughly speaking, the cost of evaluating the index predicate.
-The default is 0.0025.
+• $ \text{qual_op_cost} $ represents the cost of evaluating the index predicate (default is $0.0025$).

-• $ \text{Selectivity} $ is the proportion of the search range of the index that satisfies the WHERE clause, it is a floating-point number from 0 to 1.
+• $ \text{Selectivity} $ is the estimated fraction of the index search range that satisfies the WHERE clause (a floating-point value between $0$ and $1$).

-$ (\text{Selectivity} \times N_{tuple}) $ means the number of the table tuples to be read;
+• $ (\text{Selectivity} \times N_{\text{tuple}}) $ represents the number of table tuples to be read.

-$ (\text{Selectivity} \times N_{index,page}) $ means the number of the index pages to be read.
+• $ (\text{Selectivity} \times N_{\text{index,page}}) $ represents the number of index pages to be read.

-Selectivity is described in detail in below.
+Selectivity is described in detail in the following .

 Selectivity